-This compensation discussion and analysis provides information regarding our executive compensation program in 2017 for the following executive officers of the Company (collectively, the "named executive officers").
+This section provides information regarding our executive compensation program in 2018 for the following executive officers of the Company (collectively, the "named executive officers").

 Stephen C. Taylor, our Chairman, President, and Chief Executive Officer;

 G. Larry Lawrence, our Chief Financial Officer; and